napari/docs/docs/plugins/building_a_plugin/debug_plugins.md

 ## Seeing tracebacks from plugin errors

-By default, napari will output any traceback information from plugin related errors to the console or jupyter notebook that napari was launched from.
+By default, uncaught exceptions that reach napari are printed to the console or Jupyter notebook that napari was launched from.
 Additionally, a popup will show in the bottom right corner of the napari viewer with a `View Traceback` button.
-Inside of this popup, the full traceback can be seen, along with the option to drop into the debugger from here.
+Inside that popup, the full traceback can be seen, along with the option to drop into the debugger from there.
 Dropping into the debugger will open the built in [python debugger](https://docs.python.org/3/library/pdb.html) at the point of failure.

+If you catch an exception yourself, napari will only show that same traceback experience if you forward the original exception object with `notification_manager.receive_error(...)`.
+If you instead convert the exception to `show_error(str(exc))` or `warnings.warn(str(exc))`, the traceback UI is intentionally lost.

 You can also configure napari not to catch error messages, or force napari to exit on error via the following environment variables, respectively: